aeppic/iris-app/README.md

 Q: Do you have a WYSIWYG form designer ?

-A: No. We decided early on to not supply that, since a form definition should be about structural content first.
-Users should concentrate on what they want to capture first and foremost and not too much on how it looks.
+A: No. We decided early on to not supply that yet.
+A form definition should be about structural content first and users should concentrate on what they want to capture first and not too much on how it looks.
+The rendered forms look very nice out ouf the box and can then be styled and influenced using controls.
+They can also be mixed and matched with HTML templates.

-The rendered forms look nice enough out ouf the box and can be styled and influenced using controls.
-Part of becoming more productive building business applications though means a good seperation of work and responsibilities.
+Part of becoming more productive building any application means a good seperation of work and responsibilities.
-The few forms that are constantly being used and where the default look doesn't suffice can then be easily restyled after the fact by an actual HTML designer or developer.
+The few forms that are constantly being used and where the default look doesn't suffice can easily be restyled after the fact by an actual HTML designer or developer.
+More importantly though during the design phase the

 That said we are not totally opposed to it and if we find a good way to ensure a nice design experience without overloading it we might do it one day but current day form designers often become a poor mans html designer tool and there